tungduonghgg123/AnswerIt/README.md

 # Issues
 1. after changing state, if I get state immediately, i will got the previous, not the new one @@
 2. send @transaction does not require TEA?
+3. Add question which deposits more money than sender's balance.
 # Future Updates
 1. Check timestamp directly by contract (ex: generate new block before get timestamp)